FlowFuse/flowfuse/docs/admin/sso/saml.md

 by a team owner.
 Doing so will break the link between the group and the team membership - so should only be done with care.

+If group naming policy doesn't allow this exact format, a prefix and suffix can be applied and the length of these additions can be added to the SSO configuration so they can be removed. e.g. with a prefix and suffix length of 5 the following group name will work:

+- `test_ff-development-owner_test`

 ## Managing Admin users

 The SSO Configuration can be configured to managed the admin users of the platform by enabling the